-- 25.7 The Council operates a system whereby infringements of the law or licence conditions by a licence-holder can be recorded and given a value dependent upon the nature of the infringement.
-This scheme reduces possible subjectivity from the enforcement process.
-Any licensee who, in the opinion of an authorised officer, has committed an infringement will be issued with a contraventions notice form. - 25.8 This is a points-based monitoring system whereby licensees receive a certain number of points against their hackney carriage or private hire licence for specific offences, similar to the way in which points are issued against a DVLA licence for motoring offences.
-If a driver reaches 12 points within a 12-month period, the licence will be referred to the Lead Licensing Officer [or the Licensing Sub-Committee] for consideration.
+- 25.8 This is a points-based monitoring system whereby licensees receive a certain number of points against their hackney carriage or private hire licence for specific offences, similar to the way in which points are issued against a DVLA licence for motoring offences.
+If a driver reaches 12 points within a 12-month period, the licence will be referred to the Lead Licensing Officer [or the Regulatory Services/Licensing Sub-Committee] for consideration.
 The decision maker will receive a report from officers and invite written representations from the licence-holder.
 This system allows the Licensing department to become aware of patterns or problems.
-The penalty point scheme enables the licensing team leader or Members to give weight to patterns or problems when issues come before them.
+The penalty point scheme enables the licensing team leader or Members to give weight to patterns or problems when issues come before them. - 25.9 The monitoring of contraventions system is only in place for breaches of conditions that the Council witnesses and/or investigates.
+If, for example, the Police deal with an issue by way of issuing a penalty notice or awarding penalty points/fine, the Council would not then issue points as well.